init-byte/tak-server/4-certificate-gen.md

 ## Certificate generation

+>🛈 Note: The generated CA truststores and certs will be located here: `/opt/tak/certs/files`.

 Switch your terminal session to the dedicated `tak` system user to ensure all generated certificates are created with the correct file ownership and permissions:
 ```
 sudo su tak